emjose/news-site/README.md

 -   I'm a proud Dog Dad of <a href="https://www.instagram.com/cocodottie/">two rescue dogs</a>, and I applied a dog theme to the news site.

 -   Thank you to <a href="https://github.com/portexe">Zack Wilson / PortEXE</a> for his excellent <a href="https://youtu.be/xtItzwYG6oQ">Next.js + NewsAPI tutorial on YouTube!</a>
--   **Note:** Although the News API fetch request has parameters for the keyword "dogs," some articles unrelated to dogs appear in the newsfeed.

 <br>